arneman44/4Port-usb-DMX-adaptor/README.md

 4Port usb DMX adaptor

-More info can be found on nortle.be i used JCLPCB for ordering pcb's: https://jlcpcb.com/
+More info can be found on: https://nortle.be/15-diy-4-port-usb-dmx/ i used JCLPCB for ordering pcb's: https://jlcpcb.com/